Privacy and Security Policies

 (Yes, we have provided a decent way to do that with this website, but it's still going to stay a bit difficult overall to be EXTREMELY private AND meet a lot of people you didn't already know no matter how we'd run this thing, that's just the essential reality here, folks!)

-So in general, we would recommend participating on the board too, at least in the Members Only areas.
+So in general, we would strongly recommend joining some community conversations too, at least in the Members Only areas.
 If you can do at least that, your experience here will very likely be more socially successful.

-However, if you feel extreme privacy is absolutely required in your case such that you don't even feel you can post in Members Only, you should keep in mind that you'll need to message new members that interest you as they arrive or . . . they will not see you at all.
+However, if you feel extreme privacy is absolutely required in your case such that you don't even feel you can post in Members Only, you should keep in mind that you'll need to message new members that interest you as they arrive or . . . they may not notice you exist.

 "But WAAAAAHHHHH . . . this is complicated!
-Why don't you just make this WHOLE board Members Only and thus more private?
+Why don't you just make this WHOLE ENTIRE WEBSITE Members Only and thus more private?
 Wouldn't that be easier?"

 Short Answer: Yes, a lot easier.
 And, depending on how things go in the future, we can't guarantee we won't eventually have to limit it like that.